 If you’re already from Cebu, you can opt for public commute or you can also take a private car going to Roosevelt Street, Barangay Busay where the temple is located.

-	There are three types of vehicles available for travelers and visitors who want to know how to go to the Temple of Leah.
+There are three types of vehicles available for travelers and visitors who want to know how to go to the Temple.
 Once in downtown Cebu, one can either take a motorcycle, otherwise known as ‘habal-habal’ in the place; a shuttle; taxi; and on a public utility jeep.

 A habal-habal or motorcycle could only take two passengers at a time, charging a minimum fare of 75 pesos per passenger.
 Waiting fee is 50 pesos.
 Just make sure that you and the motorcycle driver have agreed on the fare.
 The fare would normally be from Php50 – 100 per person, but there are times when some drivers would charge more than that depending on your agreement.

-	And if you come from the other provinces, many domestic flights would take you to Cebu, and then you can start your journey going to the Temple of Leah.
+And if you come from the other provinces, many domestic flights would take you to Cebu, and then you can start your journey going to the Temple.

 Junqera Kamagayan Street, Cebu City

 2023 © Copyright Southpole Central Hotel.
 All Rights Reserved